 10. The infield fly rule is not in effect.
 Players advance at their own risk on any infield fly.

-11. A batter is out if the catcher catches a foul ball which goes over the batter's head or if she catches a third strike foul tip.
+11. A batter is out if the catcher catches a foul ball or if she catches a third strike foul tip.
 The batter is out on a called third strike even if the catcher drops the ball.

 1. Base runners can take their lead once the ball is released from the pitcher's hand.
 They can steal every base, with the exception being stealing home 3 times in one inning.

 a.
 Coaches are encouraged to teach good, aggressive base running within this rule.